-This issue comes up all the time.
-I've been doing criminal defense now for twenty-five years and a lot of times, for various reasons, I will be arguing that the judge or the prosecutor, or both, are violating my client's speedy trial right.
-And it doesn't just have to do with a trial.
-It could also have to do with the preliminary hearing.
+This issue arises frequently.
+I've been practicing criminal defense for twenty-five years, and often, for various reasons, I argue that the judge, the prosecutor, or both, are violating my client's right to a speedy trial.
+And it doesn't just involve a trial.
+It could also be related to the preliminary hearing.

-The right to a speedy trial in Los Angeles is a crucial aspect of the legal system.
-Defendants charged with a criminal offense in this city have this right, which is guaranteed by both the Sixth Amendment of the United States Constitution and the California Constitution.
+The right to a speedy trial in Los Angeles is not just a legal technicality, but a crucial aspect of the legal system.
+It is a fundamental right guaranteed by both the Sixth Amendment of the United States Constitution and the California Constitution.
+Defendants charged with a criminal offense in this city have the right to be informed of the charges against them in a timely manner.

-If a defendant's right to a speedy trial has been violated due to an extensive delay, they can file a motion to dismiss due to a lack of a speedy prosecution.
+If a defendant's right to a speedy trial has been violated due to an extensive delay, they can file a motion to dismiss based on a lack of speedy prosecution.
 Such a motion, commonly known as Serna motions after the 1985 California Supreme Court decision in Serna v.
 Superior Court, can lead to the dismissal of the case.

-The Court ruled that an unjustified delay can be a violation of a defendant's Constitutional speedy trial rights and can provide grounds for dismissal.
+The Court ruled that an unjustified delay can constitute a violation of a defendant's Constitutional Right to a speedy trial and provide grounds for dismissal.
 In other words, you get prosecuted.
 You're entitled to have a preliminary hearing within a certain amount of time on a felony case in Los Angeles.

-Then, for whatever reason, sometimes the prosecutors are trying to delay that.
+Then, for whatever reason, prosecutors sometimes try to delay that.
 Maybe they don't have all the evidence.
-Maybe the prosecutor that is prosecuting the case is on trial or at another preliminary hearing, so they're trying to continue the case.
-The defendant, for example, who is in custody, is saying no, I don't want to continue the case.
-I want my preliminary hearing now.
+Perhaps the prosecutor prosecuting the case is on trial or attending another preliminary hearing, so they're trying to continue the case.
+The defendant, for example, who is in custody, is saying, ' No, I don't want to continue the case. ' I want my preliminary hearing now.

 Violation of Your Right To a Speedy Trial